 Nonetheless, advances in the internet and digital technology have transformed the media world.
 Smartphones and seamless connectivity have made real-time information available at our fingertips and created an explosion in the number of content creators through social media outlets like X (Previously Twitter), Facebook, and YouTube.
 Today, news consumers do not just receive news from professional journalists or traditional media; they engage with a multitude of information, including user-generated content, influencer-driven information gleaning, and algorithm-organized news feeds.
 This is the democratization of information flow.
 The transfer of information has been quickened, but it also has become noisier, as stories are being framed, shared, and received differently.

 This moves to digital has led to unprecedented opportunities as well as rampant challenges.
 On the other hand, it has opened up more interactivity and audience engagement and offered a platform for more voices that would previously have been considered to in legacy media.
 It has also brought about grave questions of journalistic integrity, viral disinformation, and a decline in public confidence in news outlets.
 But if not the administration of truth, what conception of journalism might replace it?
 Binding demands an immodest shift in focus if journalism is to rediscover itself in the chaotic mix of facts, opinion, and sensationalism that anachronistically ducks and weaves for an ethical advantage.
-Questions of accuracy, objecti vity, and accountability are now at the heart of talk about journalism's function in society.
+Questions of accuracy, objectivity, and accountability are now at the heart of talk about journalism's function in society.

 While journalism is reshaping itself in this challenging new digital context, it is crucial to examine how changes affect not only the act of journalism but also the larger democratic roles that journalism fulfils.
 This article seeks to investigate the primary technological and societal changes that have facilitated the emergence of contemporary journalism, discuss their implications for journalistic ethics and public trust, and theories about how the ethical and civic values of journalism can be maintained and adapted amidst the spread of digital technology.